mattcroat/joy-of-code/posts/creating-content/creating-content.md

 - [Kdenlive](https://kdenlive.org/en/) (editing)
 - [FFmpeg](https://ffmpeg.org/) (optional)

-You can use [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) and probably replace Audacity and Kdenlive — I can't use DaVinci Resolve on Linux because the free version doesn't support the most used video format on the planet. 🤦
+You can use [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) and replace Audacity and Kdenlive — I can't use DaVinci Resolve on Linux because the free version doesn't support the most used video format on the planet. 🤦

+I included an **updated section** on using OBS **audio filters** for processing audio which replaced Audacity for me and **improved** the audio since I wrote the post.

 ## Plan Out Your Content